dbarowy/bingerator/README.md

 The easiest way to get Bingerator is via Maven.
 If you're using SBT, you can simply add the following to your `build.sbt`:

-    libraryDependencies += "net.ettinsmoor" % "bingerator_2.10" % "0.2.2"
+    libraryDependencies += "net.ettinsmoor" %% "bingerator" % "0.2.2"

-A slightly more cumbersome way to get Bingerator, popular among homesteaders, is [as a binary release](https://github.com/dbarowy/bingerator/releases/tag/0.2.2).
-Please be sure to have an up-to-date version of Scala (v.2.10.4).

 If you need a differently-configured build, or if binary releases bounce off of your tinfoil hat, I suggest that you [checkout a copy of the source](#source) and [see the build instructions](#building).

 Usage
 -----

 `Bingerator` is very simple to use.
 It works much like an ordinary collection object in Scala.
+Specifically, a `Stream` collection.
 First, include Bingerator into your scope:

     import net.ettinsmoor.Bingerator